 Luke 21:20-22 “When you see Jerusalem surrounded by armies, know that the time of your judgment has come.”
 And what are you, as my people, supposed to do at that time when you see Jerusalem surrounded by armies?
 You are to flee into the mountains.
 Do not become a part of this Jewish rebellion.
 Don’t get involved in this insurrection, this rebellion against Rome.
 Don’t go even back into the city.
 When you see Jerusalem surrounded by armies, don’t take part in that.
 You get out.
 And thankfully Christians did.
 And in the Jewish war of rebellion that began in 66AD and was utterly and finally squashed by Rome in 70AD, the Christians were spared because they listened to their Lord.

 [I would not necessarily agree with Dykstra’s concluding applications in Part 4, nor the points in Parts 5-8.]

-Dykstra also has a more recent two-part series on rebellion.Leave a Comment
+Dykstra also has a more recent two-part series on rebellion.One Comment